Abdullah Ibrahim: Return to South Africa

-Soon returning to the US and settling in New York, Ibrahim and Sathima founded the record company Ekapa (meaning "Cape Town" in Xhosa) in 1981.
+Soon afterwards returning to the United States and settling in New York, Ibrahim and Sathima founded the record company Ekapa (meaning "Cape Town" in Xhosa) in 1981.

-Starting in 1983, Ibrahim led a group called Ekaya (which translates as "home"), as well as various trios, occasional big bands and other special projects.
+Starting in 1983, Ibrahim led a group called Ekaya (which translates as "home"), as well as various trios, occasional big bands, and other special projects.
+Ibrahim returned to South Africa after Nelson Mandela convinced him to return in a 1990 meeting in Germany.

 Film and television work

-Ibrahim has written the soundtracks for a number of films, including Chocolat (1988), and No Fear, No Die (1990).
+Ibrahim wrote the soundtracks for a number of films, including Chocolat (1988), and No Fear, No Die (1990), both directed by Claire Denis.

-On 25 November 1989, he made an extended appearance in the British Channel 4 television discussion series After Dark alongside Zoë Wicomb, Donald Woods, Shula Marks and others.
+On 25 November 1989, he made an extended appearance in the British Channel 4 television discussion series After Dark alongside Zoë Wicomb, Donald Woods, Shula Marks, and others.
 Ibrahim also took part in the 2002 documentary Amandla!: A Revolution in Four-Part Harmony, where he and others recalled the days of apartheid; the film's subtitle derives from observations made by Ibrahim.

 Ibrahim is the subject of the documentaries A Brother with Perfect Timing (1987) and A Struggle for Love (2005, directed by Ciro Cappellari).

 Post-apartheid

-Ibrahim has worked as a solo performer, typically in unbroken concerts that echo the unstoppable impetus of the old marabi performers, classical impressionists and snatches of his musical idols – Duke Ellington, Thelonious Monk and Fats Waller.
-Ibrahim has also performed frequently with trios and quartets and larger orchestral units.
+Ibrahim worked as a solo performer, typically in unbroken concerts which echoed the unstoppable impetus of the old marabi performers, classical impressionists and snatches of his musical idols – Duke Ellington, Thelonious Monk and Fats Waller.
+Ibrahim also performed frequently with trios and quartets and larger orchestral units.
 Returning to South Africa in the early 1990s, he was feted with symphony orchestra performances, one of which was in honour of Nelson Mandela's 1994 inauguration as president.
 Mandela reportedly referred to him as "our Mozart".

 In 1997, Ibrahim collaborated on a tour with drummer Max Roach, and the following year undertook a world tour with the Munich Radio Philharmonic Orchestra.

-In 1999, Ibrahim founded the "M7" academy for South African musicians in Cape Town and was the initiator of the Cape Town Jazz Orchestra, an 18-piece big band launched in September 2006.
+In 1999, Ibrahim founded the M7 academy for South African musicians in Cape Town and was the initiator of the Cape Town Jazz Orchestra, an 18-piece big band launched in September 2006.